 Program Start Date(s)

 Surgical Technologists are primarily employed in operating rooms.
 Other opportunities for employment include ambulatory surgery, outpatient surgery center, private physicians’ offices and central supply.
-According to the Bureau of Labor Statistics, employment or surgical technologists is expected to grow by 19% through 2020.
+According to the Bureau of Labor Statistics, employment for surgical technologists is expected to grow by 12% through 2026.

 Rochester Community and Technical College is accredited by The Higher Learning Commission: A Commission of the North Central Association of Colleges and Schools.